ondrolexa/trichess/README.md

 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 > ```

 Great!
 You have a fresh virtual environment within your project’s folder.
-To install the application in there, you’ll use the -e option of pip install.
-This option allows you to install packages, libraries, and tools in editable mode.

-Editable mode lets you work on the source code while being able to try the latest modifications as you implement them.
-This mode is quite useful in the development stage.
+Now you need to install all requirements.

 Here’s the command that you need to run to install trichess:

-    pip install -e .[dev]
+    pip install -r requirements.txt

 ## :rocket: How to run

 In the moment you can use command line to test engine.
 To show board coords:

-    trichess coords

-To run testing app use:

-    trichess run

-## License

-Trichess is free software: you can redistribute it and/or modify it under the terms of the MIT License.
-A copy of this license is provided in ``LICENSE`` file.
+    python run.py